-The Company's significant accounting policies are disclosed in note 3 to the consolidated financial statements for the years ended December 31, 2017 and 2016.
+The Company's significant accounting policies are disclosed in note 3 to the consolidated audited annual financial statements for the years ended December 31, 2018 and 2017.

-The preparation of the Company's consolidated financial statements requires management to use estimates that affect the amounts reported in the financial statements.
-These estimates principally relate to the establishment of reserves for claims and expenses, impairments of investment securities, amounts recoverable from reinsurers and income taxes.
-As more information becomes known, these estimates could change and impact future results.
+The preparation of the Company's consolidated financial statements requires management to use estimates and judgements that affect the amounts reported in the financial statements.
+These estimates and judgements principally relate to the establishment of reserves for claims and expenses, impairments of investment securities, amounts recoverable from reinsurers and income taxes.
+As more information becomes known, these estimates and judgements could change and impact future results.